-IMPORTANT Applying the changes will imply a restart of the Proxy service, therefore it's strongly recommended to apply the changes outside of business hours.
-IMPORTANT Remember that the kamailio user need files, otherwise it will not be able to consu Remember that the kamailio user needs read permissions on the private-key files, otherwise it will not be able to consume them.
-NOTE Keep in mind that you can have multiple domains and hence keys for them stored in the Sipwise C5.
-This depends on the amount of SIP domains you actually have, which use STIR/SHAKEN.
-NOTE The fact that you enabled support for STIR/SHAKEN on your platform, does not mean all of the present domains will have to use it.
-Checks/manipulations will be on enabled for those domains that are defined in kamailio.proxy.stir.domains of /etc/ngc config/config.yml
+IMPORT ANT Applying the changes will imply a restart of the Proxy service, therefore it's strongly recommended to apply the changes outside of business hours.
+IMPORT ANT Remember that the kamailio user needs read permissions on the private-key files, otherwise it will not be able to consume them.
+NOTE TE Keep in mind that you can have multiple domains and hence keys for them store the Sipwise C5.
+This depends on the amount of SIP domains you actually have, whe use STIR/SHAKEN.
+NOTE NOTE The fact that you enabled support for STIR/SHAKEN on your platform, does not mean all of the present domains will have to use it.
+Checks/manipulations will be or enabled for those domains that are defined in kamailio.proxy.stir.domains of / etc/ngc config/config.yml